Kilmainham Jail

 The treaty which created the Irish Free State involved compromise – freedom for 26 counties but the retention under British rule of the 6 counties of Northern Ireland.
 This led to bitter division between the leaders of the new state and those of their former colleagues who were against the treaty and resulted in the divisive and bloody Irish Civil War.

-During the Civil war executions of anti-treaty Republican prisoners took place in Kilmainham, this time not at the hands of the English butá of the government of the Irish Free State.
+During the Civil war executions of anti-treaty Republican prisoners took place in Kilmainham, this time not at the hands of the English but on the orders of their civil war opponents, the government of the Irish Free State.
 Their number included four young Dublin men whose only crime was the possession of firearms.

-In fact there were more people executed in Kilmainham during the few years of the civil war than in the more than 120 years preceding it.
-These events created a lasting legacy of bitterness which is still not far below the surface in Ireland to-day.
+It is a sad fact there were more people executed in Kilmainham, by their fellow Irish men, during the few years of the civil war than in the more than 120 years preceding it.
+Even now this is a truth that is often glossed over and little talked about.
+These executions created a lasting legacy of bitterness which is still not far below the surface in Irish politics to-day.

 Eamonn DeValera – the last prisoner